Saving a Drop Out Saves Money

 Students who attend the academy are often willing to share their experiences with other potential drop outs.
 “When I first attended The Academy, I felt really out of place because I dressed different and acted different from the other students,” writes one student.
 “After a few weeks I was able to get to know the students a little better and realized how nice everyone was, especially the teachers.
 They help all the students here so much.
 I have straight A’s here and I can focus better.
 I know I wouldn’t have been able to graduate, especially with A’s, at the high school.
 I love The Academy.”

-One of this year’s seniors shares, “It’s the only way I can see myself graduating,” while a younger student describes his experience as “a second chance to make it.”
+One of our seniors shared, “It’s the only way I can see myself graduating,” while a younger student describes his experience as “a second chance to make it.”
 Several talk about the faculty: “Teachers are actually people!”
 “We get a lot of respect.”
 “Caring teachers are really helpful and it was a good experience.”

 Unless high schools across the nation are able to graduate their students at higher rates, more than 12 million students will drop out during the course of the next decade.
 The result will be a loss to the nation of $3 trillion.
 High school graduates, on the other hand, provide both economic and social benefits to society.
 In addition to earning higher wages, which results in attendant benefits to local, state, and national economic conditions, high school graduates live longer (Muennig, 2005), are less likely to be teen parents (Haveman et al., 2001), and are more likely to raise healthier, better-educated children.
 In fact, children of parents who graduate from high school are themselves far more likely to graduate from high school than are children of parents without a high school degree (Wolfe & Haveman, 2002).
 High school graduates are also less likely to commit crimes (Raphael, 2004) or rely on government health care (Muennig, 2005).